tgstation/tgstation/tgui/docs/tutorial-and-examples.md

 ### Routing table

-Once you finished creating your interface, you need to add a route entry to the large `ROUTES` object, otherwise tgui won't know when and how to render your interface.
+Once you finished creating your interface, you must add a route entry to the large `ROUTES` object, otherwise tgui won't know when and how to render your interface.
 Key of this `ROUTES` object corresponds to the interface name you use in DM code.